senacor/SmartContract-WorkshopSetup/before-workshop/README.md

 Note: If box-download from hashicorp's atlas server is slow (below 500k is slow) then complain here: https://github.com/mitchellh/vagrant/issues/5319

 If you want to do look into the `alternative-setup/provision-lubuntu` folder.

-### Troubleshooting

-#### Problem: "[...] error 104"

-This is a download error - hashicorp's atlas server and the connections to it are sometimes not that stable...
-If you get this it means that the connections was interrupted and the download was aborted.
-You can just run it again ("vagrant box add dakami/ethdev"); it should resume the download at the point where it stopped.
-Note: It might help to plug your computer by cable.